Over 2,500,000 visits, 300,000 Self Checks completed, and 20 million people reached

 Talking about depression isn't easy, but neither is fighting it alone.

-Media CoverageHuffington Post (US, UK, and Canada), MSN News, BuzzFeed, The Telegraph, CBC Radio, The Mighty, Movember Radio, and The Vancouver Sun.
+Media CoverageHuffington Post (US, UK, and Canada), MSN News, CBC The National, BuzzFeed, The Telegraph, Movember Radio, and The Vancouver Sun.

 "I always go to HeadsUpGuys when I'm having a particularly rough day."